 10/17/2018 7:32 AM

 The 2018 Medford Rogues season blended the old and the new, the familiar with the unexplored, and the respect for the past with the desire to innovate.
-The season presented challenges for new COO Dave May and new head coach Tyler Graham as they navigated the turbulent waters of the summer baseball season.
+This season presented challenges for new COO Dave May and new head coach Tyler Graham as they navigated the turbulent waters of the summer collegiate baseball season.

 Together, they recruited some of the best talent that has ever come to southern Oregon.
 The 2018 Rogues tied or broke 17 team and individual franchise records, including most runs (27), hits (24), and RBI (24) in a single game, most strikeouts (pitching) in a single game (17), and the most home runs by a Rogues team (50) in a single season.